oddy-boop/Edusync-git/src/supabase/policies.md

   ADD COLUMN IF NOT EXISTS program_jhs_desc TEXT,
   ADD COLUMN IF NOT EXISTS program_extracurricular_desc TEXT, ADD COLUMN IF NOT EXISTS program_science_tech_desc TEXT;

+-- v3.1: Add columns for Leadership images on About page ALTER TABLE public.app_settings
+  ADD COLUMN IF NOT EXISTS about_leader1_image_url TEXT, ADD COLUMN IF NOT EXISTS about_leader2_image_url TEXT, ADD COLUMN IF NOT EXISTS about_leader3_image_url TEXT;
 -- ------------------------------------------------------------------------------------------------
 -- ---^^^--- HIGHLIGHT END: New columns for website content management ---^^^--- -- ------------------------------------------------------------------------------------------------